MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-dimension-tables.md

 The sample dimension table also has a _natural key_, which is named `EmployeeID`.
 A natural key is the key stored in the source system.
 It allows relating the dimension data to its source system, which is typically done by an Extract, Load, and Transform (ETL) process to load the dimension table.
 Sometimes a natural key is called a _business key_, and its values might be meaningful to business users.

-> [!NOTE]
-> Sometimes dimensions don't have a natural key.
+Sometimes dimensions don't have a natural key.
 That could be the case for your [date dimension](#date-dimension) or lookup dimensions, or when you generate dimension data by normalizing a flat file.

 ### Dimension attributes